NotShige/OnixClientFaq/README.md

 ### Architecture Error
 ![](https://user-images.githubusercontent.com/64127681/139365553-b57f8306-24de-4b1d-b0c8-5ff4b5fc9c95.png)
 - You have a 32-bit version of Minecraft.
-This could come in the form of "FPS boosting" AppX files.
+This could come in the form of "FPS boosting" or "Lag Free" AppX files.

 ### Solution:
 - Uninstall Minecraft and redownload it from the Microsoft Store, which will download the 64-bit version.